Our Kentucky Travel Guide

 Known as the world’s horse capital, Kentucky is a southeastern state with the Ohio River on one side and the Appalachian Mountains on the other.
 The renowned Kentucky Derby horse race takes place at Churchill Downs on the first Saturday in May.
 Kentucky is also home to several cave systems and caverns.
 In addition, the state is a major U.S. coal producer.
-Keep reading to learn more travel in this state.
+Keep reading to learn more about Kentucky attractions in this state travel guide.

 First, a little history…